RocioCMartinez/reading-notes/code-201/class4.md

 # Class4 Notes

+This class reading helped cover how to insert hyperlinks into a document.
+How a webpage flows and what its natural behavior is.
+Content manipulation through the use of positioning.
+Also allowed us time to review and think about the benefits of pair programming.

 ## Hyperlink Questions

 1. To create a basic link, we wrap text or other content inside what element?